multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.6.5.txt

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2023-07-07 5.9.6.5 FIX: Better Raspberry Pi support
+                   FIX: ShowLog() method (used by -showlog option) was buggy
 2023-05-10 5.9.6.1 FIX: Automated concurrent access for the same user with "Without2FA" token could corrupt the user file
                    FIX: Any files backend operation is now secured with explicit lock mechanism
                    ENH: Template updated to print bigger QRcode for "MOTP-XML" tokens